StochasticTinkr/PerformanceTuner/README.md

 Built with Visual Studio 2015

 ## Change Log
+* 0.9.3 (Supports arbitray Fallout 4 versions, with additional ini files for the version)
+  * Added configuration to manage how fast the shadow dir distance changes.
+See "momentum" in settings.
+* 0.9.2 (Supports arbitray Fallout 4 versions, with additional ini files for the version)
+  * Moved the addresses out of the dll, into separate version-specific ini files.
 * 0.9.1 (Supports Fallout 4 1.10.40)
   * Update README to include license and settings explanation
   * Add support for "bCapFramerate" and "bAdjustGRQuality" settings.
 (They were always enabled)